To All the Guys I Killed Before sneek peek

 He tilts his head a millimeter to the left.
 “For you?”

+He responds by shifting an inch closer.
 “You’re still not used to it?”
-His grin is so unexpectedly knowing that it almost makes me forget the deadly dull chats, the awful clothes, his embarrassing earnestness.
+His tone is so unexpectedly playful that it almost makes me forget his deadly dull conversation, his awful clothes, his embarrassing earnestness.

 Almost.

-“I promise you, I’ll never get used to it.”
-But I drop my scowl and give in to the inevitable, mimicking his crossed-arm mailbox lean as best as I can using all five feet, three inches of me.
-Even with his truly awful posture, which I’ve been privately attributing to some kind of spinal condition, I have to tip my head way, way up to meet his gaze.
-To anyone driving past, I’m sure it looks like Frodo Baggins trying to have a conversation with frickin’ Thanos.
+But I drop my scowl and do something I’ve never done in the year-and-a-half-ish of living next to Hugo: I linger.
+Hell, I even mimic his crossed-arms mailbox lean as best as I can using all five feet, three inches of me.
+I’m sure to anyone driving past, it looks like Frodo Baggins trying to have a conversation with frickin’ Thanos.

-“The weapons?”
-I think back to the cop chatter I picked up when I arrived to investigate the OD.
-“Um… broken bottles, pool cues, that kind of thing.
+“I’m here.
+The weapons…” I think back to the cop chatter I picked up when I arrived to investigate the OD.
+“Um, there were some broken bottles and pool cues, that kind of thing.
 No fatalities, so nobody from my office got called in.
-But apparently one woman squirted catsup in her date’s face, then started beating him with her shoe.
+But apparently, one woman squirted ketchup in her date’s face, then started beating him with her shoe.
 Practically took out his eye with a spike heel.”

 “Wow,” he says, and when I glance up, I catch a flash of speculation on his face.
-“Did stiletto guy deserve it?”
+“Did Stiletto Guy deserve it?”

+Interesting.
+Hugo has the best resting therapy face I’ve ever seen—and I’ve seen a lot of them.
+Usually, his bland, pleasant smile stays firmly in place as I trot out the details of my day, from the mundane to the absolutely revolting.
 His therapist’s instincts are right on with this one, though.
-Based on what I saw in my skim of the report Bart slipped me, stiletto guy’s a piece of shit who was begging for a Roger Vivier pointy toe pump to the face, and I’m dying to dig deeper into his background.
+Based on what I saw in my skim of the report I swiped, Stiletto Guy’s a piece of shit who was begging for a Roger Vivier pointy toe pump to the face, and I’m dying to dig deeper into his background.
 But I can’t let my way-too-observant neighbor know that, so I rock back on my heels and press a scandalized hand to my chest.

 “I mean, does anybody deserve to be attacked like that?”
 I widen my eyes to project nothing but law-abiding innocence.

-For a second, I worry that I went too over the top, but Hugo backtracks right away.
 “Of course not!”
 He smooths a nervous hand over his hair, knocking his glasses askew.
-“I’ve done some of my best work with patients who need help channeling their anger in non-violent ways.”
+“I’ve done some of my best work with patients who need help channeling their anger in nonviolent ways.”

 Christ, where was this guy fifteen years ago when that might’ve helped me and Felicity?
 Oh, right.
 He was just a kid too, although for his sake, I hope he had a much different childhood.

+Too perceptive.
 Too much space.

 “Um.”
 I tilt my body away from his calm, steady gaze.
 “I guess… there was a house fire on Saturday.
-It killed an 88-year-old woman.”
+It killed an eighty-eight-year-old woman.”
 I try to keep my voice steady, but based on his aggressively neutral expression when I glance up, I failed.

 “That’s awful.”